 Figure 1 represents the frequency of teachers' praise and reprimands.
-During baseline all three teachers averaged 1 praise statement per 10-minute observation.
+During baseline, all three teachers averaged one praise statement per 10-min observation.
 After the intervention was implemented, frequency of praise more than doubled in all three classes, although a noticeable separation occurred concerning the desired 4:1 ratio.
 Teacher 1 had an increase in praise during both intervention periods and a decrease in reprimands.
-She averaged 1 praise statement per day in baseline, 6.6 praise statements during intervention periods, and 1.6 praise statements per day in reversal.
+She averaged one praise statement per day in baseline, 6.6 praise statements during intervention periods, and 1.6 praise statements per day in reversal.
 She averaged 2.4 reprimands per day in baseline, 0.6 reprimands per day during intervention periods, and 1.2 reprimands per day in reversal.
 Teacher 2 increased praise during the first intervention period, but increased reprimands during the reversal and last intervention phases.
 She averaged 0.8 praise statements per day in baseline, 2.6 praise statements during intervention periods, and 1.6 in reversal.
-She averaged 1.2 reprimands per day in baseline, 0.9 reprimands per day during intervention, and 2.6 reprimands per day in reversal.
-Teacher 3 increased praise and decreased reprimands during both interventions, but had higher reprimand rates during baseline and reversal phases.
-Teacher 3 averaged 1 praise statement per day in baseline, 5.1 praise statements during intervention periods, and 1.2 praise statements per day in reversal.
+She averaged 1.2 reprimands per day in baseline, 0.9 reprimands per day during intervention, and baseline, 5.1 praise statements during intervention periods, and 1.2 praise statements per day in reversal.
 Per day she averaged 6 reprimands in baseline, 2.6 reprimands during interventions, and 10.4 reprimands in reversal.